 You can’t satisfy everyone all of the time!!
 Nevertheless, for any public speaker or presenter, the goal should be to persuade everyone in the audience.
 Over the years, I have altered aspects of the way I “show up” as a trainer or speaker.
 Whether it was my tone of voice, eye contact or body language, every little change made a difference.
 However, my greatest challenge and where I continue to make most of the changes today lies in my use of words.
 But why focus on words when many researchers have stated that “Words are only responsible for about 7% of your message, body language and tone of voice make up the other 93% ?”
 I will admit – I am guilty of saying it myself over the years.
-Nevertheless, I have come to realize that this is a myth!! or least the percentage is!!
+Nevertheless, I have come to realize that this is possibly a myth!! or at least the percentage is!!
 I say this not only because of my own experience and research but because I have heard many monotone and “static” speakers who captured my attention as well as the attention of many others.
 What they did use?
 Powerful words to convey valuable information.
 I certainly don’t want to send the message that tone of voice and body language shouldn’t be considered.
-I prefer to think that they are all equally important even if you are standing behind a podium.
+I prefer to think that they are all important even if you are standing behind a podium.

 What I know for sure is this – the goals we should have when we present to any audience are these: